rosedu/workshop-markdown/README.md

    After each push, check the GitHub view of the work branch in your fork of the GitHub repository.

+   Check the contents of the `helloworld.md` file on your GitHub fork and see if it is now rendered correctly.

 1. After completing the task, submit the `helloworld.md` Markdown file as part of a pull request.

    Follow the instructions above to create the pull request.
    Make sure you have good commit messages and a good pull request description.

    Target the pull request **to** your assigned branch.

-Ask the instructors to review your pull request.
+1. Ask the instructors to review your pull request.
    Make updates as required.
    Have your pull request approved and merged on top of your assigned branch.

-Check the GitHub web view of the [upstream repository](https://github.com/rosedu/workshop-markdown) for your assigned branch.
-Click on the button with `main` (the branch button) and select your branch.

-Check the contents of the `helloworld.md` file and see if it is now rendered correctly.

 ### Clean Up After Pull Request